Guidance on why we are introducing a 20mph speed limit.

 Will this affect all roads that are currently 30mph?

-My local area is, or is becoming 20mph.
+My local area already has reduced speeds of 20mph.
 Is it part of the Welsh Government initiative?

-Local authorities have been introducing 20mph speed limits across the country due to the recognised benefits and public support.
-The 8 settlements that form the first phase of the proposed 20mph rollout are:
+Many local authorities have already introduced 20mph speed limits across the country due to the recognised benefits and public support.
+As part of the first phase of the 20mph rollout 8 settlements chose to take part and make their default speed lower:

 - Abergavenny and Severnside, Monmouthshire